robertbraeutigam/scan/README.md

 may represent multiple devices on the local network, that is why multiple static keys may reside at the same IP address.

+If the number of static keys in the response exceed 100, the responding device must repeat this UDP reply message until all known static keys are sent.

 #### Non-local Networks, NAT or Firewalled Networks

 If one or more, or even all of the devices are scattered across different